 As of October 2021, 647 case reports are viewable on the German Lost Art Foundation website.

-The Claims Conference reviewed these results and found that 385 artworks were appropriately categorized as “yellow.”
+In 2020, the Claims Conference reviewed these results and found that 385 artworks were appropriately categorized as “yellow.”
 However, 155 artworks that were categorized as “yellow” should be reviewed again as most of these cases have one or more red flags referring to mentions of Nazi agents or art dealers who collaborated with the National Socialist regime.

 The review also found that an additional 77 cases should be more appropriately categorized as “orange,” meaning that in these specific cases there are numerous red flags and prominent provenance gaps that suggest that they are between yellow and red.
 In particular, among the 77 cases are 54 in which a claim was filed.
 In other words, the Claims Conference believes that artworks with one or more red flags should be reviewed again.